 Bill likes playing the piano, being a general contractor, and watching his son solder stuff.

-Office pet peeve: Water pipes full of lead
+Office pet peeve: Water pipes full of lead.

 Leigh Poehler, Business Manager

-Leigh likes yoga, orchids, and guitar solos.
+Leigh likes fruit, trash separation, and guitar solos.

 Tyler Ortman, Editor

 Tyler likes hot sauce, binder clips, and editing in red pen.

 Jennifer Griffith-Delgado, Editorial Assistant